Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Discussion

-We applied our approach to perform FQR on the pancreatic cancer MALDI-TOF data set at multiple quantile levels, using wavelet basis functions and a horseshoe prior on the wavelet coefficients.
-Compared to WFMM, our Bayesian FQR model identified many more spectral locations in the range [$5000$D, $8000$D], which correspond to proteins whose intensity levels differ significantly in the $90${th} quantile but not the mean between the cancer and normal populations.
-While we chose to use wavelets and a horseshoe prior to present our approach, which are well-suited for the highly spiky and irregular mass spectrometry data, other basis functions including functional principal components, Fourier series and splines and a great variety of shrinkage priors can also be used in this framework, as elaborated in Section \ref{model}.
+Our framework is flexible in that it allows different types of basis transform and continuous shrinkage priors, which are chosen based on the characteristics of functional data.
+We chose to use wavelets and a horseshoe prior to present our approach, which are well-suited for the highly spiky and irregular mass spectrometry data.
+Other basis functions including functional principal components, Fourier series and splines and a great variety of shrinkage priors can also be used, as elaborated in Section \ref{model}.
 In addition, our framework can accommodate multi-dimensional functional data by applying a multi-dimensional basis transform.
-For example, a $2$D wavelet transform can be applied to the $2$D mass spectrometry data collected in LC-MS experiment~\citep{zhang2009review,liao2014new}, so this approach can be used to perform FQR on data from these assays as well.
+For example, a $2$D wavelet transform can be applied to the $2$D mass spectrometry data collected in LC-MS experiment~\citep{zhang2009review,liao2014new}.
+We assumed the conditional quantile to be linear in the covariates in this paper, but our model can be easily extended to model nonparametric effect of covariates \citep{kim2007quantile, cai2008nonparametric, wang2009quantile, feng2016estimation, fasiolo2018fast} by using spline design matrices.

-We simulated functional data with Gaussian shaped peaks to mimic mass spectra, evaluated the performance of our method under different simulation settings and compared to simpler alternatives that people might use to perform FQR.
-Our approach consistently outperformed the na\"ive Bayesian quantile regression in both estimation and inference, showing that it is clearly inefficient to ignore the functional nature of data and do quantile regression separately for each location.
+We simulated functional data with Gaussian shaped peaks to mimic mass spectra, evaluated the performance of our method and compared to simpler alternatives that people might use to perform FQR in the simulation study.
+Our approach consistently outperformed the na\"ive Bayesian quantile regression in both estimation and inference, showing that it is inefficient to ignore the functional nature of data and do quantile regression separately for each location.
 In addition to borrowing strength, our model adopted a sparsity prior that can effectively shrink small wavelet coefficients to zero and avoid attenuation of large coefficients, minimizing bias and substantially reducing variation in parameter estimation.
-Compared to the bootstrap-based two-step alternatives that seemed intuitively appealing, our approach achieved comparable estimation accuracy (IMSE) but considerably smaller variability (IVar), which lead to much tighter simultaneous credible band and greatly improved sensitivity for identifying regions with significant group differences at particular quantile levels.